Are you looking for the ultimate 5 days in London itinerary?

 Just about everyone has heard of the most famous department store in the world, Harrods.

-It is the largest department store in Europe and known for its superb service and luxurious shopping experience.
+It is the largest department store in Europe and is known for its superb service and luxurious shopping experience.
 The main location in London has 330 departments and 23 restaurants.

 Simply visiting Harrod’s is an exciting experience.
 But you do not need to purchase anything expensive.